kairos-io/kairos/docs/content/after_install/troubleshooting.md

 pre = "<b>- </b>"
 +++

+## Root permission

+By default there is no root user set.
+A default user (`c3os`) is created and can use `sudo` without password authentication during LiveCD bootup.

 ## Get kubeconfig

 On all nodes of the cluster it's possible to invoke `c3os get-kubeconfig` to recover the kubeconfig file